Motives for the September 11 attacks: Sanctions against Iraq

-Presence of US military in Saudi Arabia
+Presence of U.S. troops in Saudi Arabia

-After the 1991 Gulf war, the US maintained a presence of 5,000 troops stationed in Saudi Arabia.
+Following the end of the Gulf War, the U.S. maintained a presence of 5,000 troops stationed in Saudi Arabia.
 One of the responsibilities of that force was Operation Southern Watch, which enforced the no-fly zones over southern Iraq set up after 1991, and the country's oil exports through the shipping lanes of the Persian Gulf are protected by the US Fifth Fleet, based in Bahrain.

 Since Saudi Arabia houses the holiest sites in Islam (Mecca and Medina), many Muslims were upset at the permanent military presence.

+Bin Laden was furious.
+Before the Gulf War commenced, bin Laden tried to persuade Saudi defense minister Prince Sultan that Saudi Arabia can defend itself with the help of Afghan Arabs, but his ideas were not seriously entertained.
+In 1992, after bin Laden failed to convince Saudi interior minister Prince Nayef to remove the American presence, he called the Prince a traitor to Islam, prompting King Fahd to declare him persona non grata.
+Bin Laden then called for Muslims to overthrow the Saudi government, foreshadowing several terrorist attacks in Saudi Arabia in the years to come.
 The continued presence of US troops after the Gulf War in Saudi Arabia was one of the stated motivations behind the September 11th attacks and the Khobar Towers bombing.
-Further, the date chosen for the 1998 United States embassy bombings (August 7) was eight years to the day that American troops were sent to Saudi Arabia. bin Laden interpreted Muhammad as banning the "permanent presence of infidels in Arabia".
+Further, the date chosen for the 1998 United States embassy bombings (August 7) was eight years to the day that American troops were sent to Saudi Arabia.
+Bin Laden interpreted narrations attributed to Muhammad as banning the "permanent presence of infidels in Arabia".

-In 1996, bin Laden issued a fatwa calling for American troops to get out of Saudi Arabia.
+In 1996, by then based in Afghanistan, bin Laden issued a fatwa declaring war on the United States and calling for American troops to get out of Saudi Arabia.
 In the 1998 fatwa, Al-Qaeda wrote: "for over seven years the United States has been occupying the lands of Islam in the holiest of places, the Arabian Peninsula, plundering its riches, dictating to its rulers, humiliating its people, terrorizing its neighbors, and turning its bases in the Peninsula into a spearhead through which to fight the neighboring Muslim peoples."
 In the December 1999 interview with Rahimullah Yusufzai, bin Laden said he felt that Americans were "too near to Mecca" and considered this a provocation to the entire Muslim world.

+Environmental destruction

+In Letter to the American People, bin Laden criticized the United States for having some of the highest rates of greenhouse gas emissions in the world, as well as its failure to ratify the Kyoto Protocol:

+You have destroyed nature with your industrial waste and gases more than any other nation in history.
+Despite this, you refuse to sign the Kyoto agreement so that you can secure the profit of your greedy companies and industries.